Art'scool (Guided School Tours)

 What is the late arrival policy?

 Please make every effort to arrive 5-10 minutes before your scheduled tour time.
 If you are going to be late, please call us at 716.270.8276 as soon as possible.
-The Gallery is unable to extend tour times to accommodate late arrivals.
+The museum is unable to extend tour times to accommodate late arrivals.
 Your tour will end at the scheduled end time.
 A group arriving more than 20 minutes past the start time of their tour cannot be given a guided tour.
 Instead, your chaperones may lead a scavenger hunt available in the Group Tours office upon your arrival.
 The Group Tour Coordinator will provide instructions if she is available.

 Who gives your tours?

-Our tours are given by Gallery-trained docents.
+Our tours are given by specially trained docents.
 These wonderful people volunteer their time on a weekly basis to give our school tours.
 Some of them drive from as far away as Niagara Falls or even Canada to fulfill their tour commitments.
 They undergo an intensive six-month training period where they learn about art history, our collection, and interactive tour techniques at age-appropriate levels.
 They receive ongoing training about our continually growing collection and other pertinent topics.
 Without them, we could not run our school programs!

 We want our volunteers to feel appreciated—that is how we keep them active and enthusiastic.
 Your consideration for their commitment is an important part of that appreciation.
 Cards or thank-you letters are posted in our docent lounge for everyone to see.